slatter666/knickknack/DDPM_ANIME/readme.md

 ![sample anime faces](gen/sample_1.png)
 ![sample anime faces](gen/process_1.png)

 - I think the quality is pretty good compare to [VAE](../VAE_ANIME) and [GAN](../GAN_ANIME).
 This is not a fair comparison cause this diffusion model has 25.4M parameters which is larger, but this result is delighted.
+I think the effect is similar whether using the first posterior variance or the second
 - Here I also do another experiment, I add noise to the original image(forward process), then use the noisy image to generate image to see whether it can recover the original image.
 For the forward process I set t equals to 100, 500, 1000 respectively, then denoise steps equals to 1000, below are the results(first column is original image, second column is noisy image which we add t steps' noise to original image, third column is generated image using first posterior variance, fourth column is generated image using second posterior variance)

 <center>forward process t=100, reverse process t=1000</center>